Nina Nesbitt: Personal life

-Nesbitt was in a relationship with singer-songwriter Ed Sheeran and she appeared in his music video for "Drunk" in 2012.
-She wrote most of her album, Peroxide (2014), about Sheeran, while she was the subject of Sheeran's songs "Nina" and "Photograph".
+Nesbitt was in a relationship with singer-songwriter Ed Sheeran in 2012.
+She appeared in his music video for "Drunk" in January 2012.
+She wrote most of her album Peroxide (2014) about Sheeran, while she was the subject of Sheeran's songs "Nina", "Friends" and "Photograph".
+Nesbitt is well-known for being an ex of Sheeran's due to the publicity around the relationship at the time, and claims she finds it 'disheartening' that people associate her with this rather than her music.

-In 2016, Nesbitt said that two people were stalking her.
+Nesbitt's parents divorced in 2024, and no longer live in Edinburgh.
+Nesbitt described their split as "a big moment, a big change" and a "huge part of what (she) was going through".
+In 2016, Nesbitt reported that two people were stalking her.